ibanFR/RefactoringBadCode/README.md

     - Use `xPathString` field in `toJsonString` method - utilize instance fields for better encapsulation.
     - Safe delete `xPathString` parameter from `toJsonString` method - remove unused parameters to clean up the method signature.
     - Add `Element` parameter to `DocumentElement` constructor - ensure all necessary data is provided at instantiation.
+    - Use `element` field in `toJsonString` method - utilize instance fields for better encapsulation.